University Policy 532: Scholarship Awarding

 Utah State University provides undergraduate and graduate scholarships to students through funds provided by donors, federal and state governments, and University general funds.
 This policy establishes the framework to ensure that proper stewardship, guidelines, and internal controls are in place to achieve the highest level of public trust and to ensure that student needs are considered in the process.

 Scholarship awarding requires an understanding of best practices that foster accountability, protect employee integrity, and safeguard University funds.
-For purposes of this policy, scholarships include both qualified and non-qualified scholarship awards.
+For purposes of this policy, scholarships and waivers include both qualified and non-qualified scholarship awards.

 - Create scholarship-awarding procedures, in collaboration with the Scholarship Office, that include but are not limited to:

 The Central Scholarship Committee will establish standard procedures for the Utah State University system.

 Exemption for Intercollegiate Athletic Scholarships and Grants-in-aid Program

 The Vice President and Director of Athletics, as designated by USU Policy 104.4.7(8), retains the supervision of “the intercollegiate athletic scholarship and grants-in-aid program and all athletic awards [scholarships] subject to NCAA rule requirements and the review of the Faculty Athletics Representative, Athletics Compliance Office, Financial Aid Office and Scholarship Office.”
 Therefore, the administration, internal controls, processes, and procedures for these scholarships are excluded from this policy.